ShaneCurcuru/shaneslides/apachecon/TheASFWay-ComCode2025.md

 ---
 template: logorb
-# Apache The Pragmatic License
+# Long-term Stewardship

 - Apache License v2.0
   - Maximum user freedom
 - Trust in ASF as organization
   - To maintain open development
   - To continue to provide source code